peteraba/peteraba.com/content/blog/phpmetrics-of-popular-projects.md

   * Some projects aren't necessarily well known, but trending on github
   * dm-mailer is in not important at all, but my latest php hobby project.
 I put it in the Backfire section along with the phpmetrics project.
+  * Note that php-yaf and phalcon are both very interesting php frameworks, but mostly C-based, therefore they are not included

 Results